-GPAH sends its condolences to all familes who lost a hound in 2019.
-Every January, we post an angel list from the past year.
+GPAH sends its condolences to all families who lost a hound in 2020.
+At the end of the year, we publish the angel list from that year.
 This posting sometimes reminds us that a page in the Memory Book would be the perfect way to honor the memory of a greyhound angel.
-To see the 2019 Angel List, please click here.
+To see the 2020 Angel List, please click here.

 GPAH has created a memory album for all greyhound angels.
 The original Memory Book can be viewed at the kennel office, but an online version can be found here.

 If you have an angel for whom you would like a special memorial page created, please contact us for details on what is needed.